-Top Things to Do on Maui
+Top Five Things to Do on Maui

 What are the top things to do on Maui?
 On Maui there are more than enough activities to keep you and your family fully engaged.
 The Valley Isle offers many unforgettable memories.
 Such things include culinary tours, stunning waterfalls, intriguing historic museums, ocean centers and colorful beaches.
 This why people say “Maui no ka oi” or Maui is the best.

 But what happens when you are only in town for a few days?
 How do you decide which experiences to prioritize?
 Because of this, we have boiled down a list of priority things to do on Maui.
-Here are our top five things you will not want to miss on Maui.

-Tour the Hana Highway
+The Hana Highway

 Possibly one of the most popular things to do on Maui is driving the Hana Highway.
-Famous for its length, winding curves and views, the road to Hana is the only way to explore this part of Maui.
+Famous for its winding curves and views, the Hana Highway is the only way to explore this part of Maui.
 It begins at the town of Paia.
 From there, it winds through a long narrow road full of scenic vistas, secluded waterfalls and picturesque villages.
 Then it continues through the historic town of Hana and ends at Oheo Gulch in Kipahulu.
 At Oheo Gulch, you can explore the Seven Sacred Pools.
-Its an ideal place to take memorable pictures of bamboo forests, towering waterfalls and idyllic swimming holes.
+It’s an ideal place to take memorable pictures of bamboo forests, towering waterfalls and idyllic swimming holes.

 Dive Off Molokini